introduction

 Solutions there are:

-• You can make sure that the Christmas tree comes from Germany and has an FSC seal.
+- You can pay attention: that the Christmas tree comes from Germany and has an FSC seal.
 These come from nature-friendly forestry.

-• If you have a plastic Christmas tree at home, use it for as long as possible!
+- If you have a plastic Christmas tree at home, then use it for as long as possible!

-• Another option is the Christmas tree from a pot.
-Do you already have a suitable plant at home or have you had a larger plant for your living room on your shopping list for a long time?
-Then the Christmas season is perfect to tackle it.
+- Another option is the Christmas tree from a pot .
+If you already have a suitable plant at home or have had a larger plant for your living room on your shopping list for a long time? then the Christmas season is the perfect time to tackle it.
 Decorate your houseplant with Christmas decorations and you have already taken a big step towards being able to celebrate a sustainable Christmas.

-Fun Fact: Are you a coffee drinker and want to become even more sustainable?
-The coffee capsules from My Coffee Cup are compostable.
+Fun Fact: You are a coffee drinker and want to become even more sustainable?
+The Coffee capsules from My Coffee Cup are compostable.
 Take your used coffee capsules, cut them up and place the capsules in the soil when planting the plant.
 After about 26 weeks, the capsules will have naturally decomposed in your potted plant and you can look at your tree on Christmas Eve and look forward to a sustainable Christmas.

 Christmas decorations brighten up our Advent season enormously.
 But here too there are some approaches that you can do for a sustainable Christmas!
 Instead of tinsel and Christmas balls, how about something from nature?
 Stars made of straw, figures made of beeswax or wood, dried orange slices or cinnamon sticks make your apartment look at least as Christmassy.